shuttle-hq/synth/docs/docs/examples/bank.md

 $ mkdir synth_workspace && cd synth_workspace && synth init
 ```

-Synth supports importing from JSON files - to create a namespace we point Synth to our JSON file and run the `import`
+Synth supports importing from JSON files.
+To create a namespace, copy the JSON blob below to a file outside your workspace and use the `import` command:
-command.

 ```bash
 $ synth import bank_db/ --from /path/to/the/file.json